Affiliate marketing on Instagram has opened up the doors for brands, influencers, and affiliate marketers to work creatively together.

 No Instagram post would be complete without discussing the growing importance of video.
-Enter IG TV, “a new app for watching long-form, vertical video from your favorite Instagram creator".
+Enter IG TV(14), "a new app for watching long-form, vertical video from your favourite Instagram creator".

-Internet users are spending ever-more time watching video and Instagram is all about mobile.
+Internet users are spending ever-more time watching videos, and Instagram is a great platform for a content creator to leverage the video format.
 Serious influencers and brands need to move into video if they haven't already.

-Use IG TV to tell brand stories, record behind-the-scenes videos, share tutorials, review products, interview interesting personalities and increase your connection with your followers.
+Influencers can use IG TV to tell brand stories, behind-the-scenes record videos, share tutorials, review products, interesting interview personalities, and increase the connection with followers.
 IG TV videos can be up to an hour long.

 12. Where to use affiliate links on Instagram

-It may not be immediately obvious how to even use Instagram for affiliate marketing because you cannot enter links when you post photos.
-This isn't unusual as social networks prefer to keep their users on their site and favor posts without links with more views.
+It may not be immediately obvious how to even use Instagram for affiliate marketing because users cannot enter links when they post photos.
+This isn't unusual as social media channels prefer to keep their users on their site and favour posts without links with more views.
 Instagram wisely enables purchases without ever leaving their platforms which is the best way to generate sales.

-But you can use links on Instagram, too.
-Here are some strategies for getting your links on Instagram:
+But links can be used on Instagram, too.
+Here are some strategies for getting your affiliate links on Instagram:

-- If you only promote one brand, leave your affiliate link in your bio.
-Always have a link of some kind in your bio so your followers have somewhere else to interact with you.
+- If an influencer is only promoting one brand, they should leave the affiliate link in the bio so followers have somewhere else to interact with

-- Business accounts with at least 10k followers can consider using a swipe-up link in Instagram stories, but remember what we said about platforms favoring posts that are not trying to send their users off their site.
-This method could reduce your visibility.
+- Business accounts with at least 10k followers can consider using a swipe-up link in Instagram stories, but remember what we said about platforms favouring posts that are not trying to send their users off their site.
+This method can reduce visibility.

-- Create really memorable branded short URLs to use on images or in photo descriptions and hope your fans bother to manually type it to get to your site.
+- Creating really memorable branded short URLs to use on images or in photo descriptions can lead to users typing them in manually.
 This is the least likely to work as even links in tweets and on other social networks are getting fewer and fewer clicks with each passing year.

-- Best idea: skip the link and use a coupon code to get credit for the sale instead.
+- Best idea: skip the link and use a coupon code to get credit for the sale of products instead.

 13. Always use #ad or #spon per legal requirements

-Stay out of legal difficulties by remembering to always meet the Australian ACCC / American FTC disclosure requirements (or equivalent in your country).
+Influencers can stay out of legal difficulties by remembering to consistently meet the Australian ACCC / American FTC disclosure requirements (or equivalent in your country).

 Fines can be very steep on both brands and influencers.
-So even if you are not likely to be prosecuted, do you really want to take that chance?
+So even if there is a low likelihood of prosecution, who wants to take that chance?

-Also, bear in mind that you are reasonable for the accuracy of what you post.
-If you exaggerate or fail to be truthful in your posts, you can be sued.
+Also, influencers should bear in mind they are responsible for the accuracy of what they post.
+If they exaggerate or fail to be truthful in their posts, they can be sued(15).

-Contests are popular, but make sure you know your country's legal requirements.
+Contests are popular, but influencers should make sure they know their country's legal requirements.
 Many contests seen online today are borderline or outright illegal.
 That may catch up with them someday.

-Serious influencers use tools to schedule their shares at the best time to post on Instagram.
+Influencers who are serious about making money via affiliate products on the Instagram app use tools to schedule their shares at the best time to post on Instagram(16).
 And they use analytics to measure what is working so they can increase their conversion rates.

-Another handy tool to measure your success is the free Kicksta Instagram Engagement Calculator.
-Brands choose influencers based on how much engagement their posts get.
+Another handy tool to measure success is the free Kicksta Instagram Engagement Calculator(17).
+Brands often choose influencers for their affiliate marketing program based on how much engagement their posts get.

 Influencers and affiliates interested in getting more brand-sponsored work need to focus on increasing their engagement numbers.
-One way to do that is to limit how much you post.
+One way to do that is to limit how much they post.

-Put more time and effort into crafting the perfect post and give it more time being featured before you post anything else.
+Putting more time and effort into crafting the perfect post and giving it more time to be featured is key to successful Instagram affiliate marketing.

 Key Instagram Takeaways